nikimanoledaki/sustainability-journey-with-gitops/README.md

 ```

 ### Environment Setup
 This is a step-by-step guide for how to create a Kubernetes baremetal cluster "the hard way" with `kubeadm`, on RHEL 8.
-It is recommended to use either baremetal (preferred for this test) or a VM (microVM hopefully coming soon!).
+It is recommended to use either baremetal (preferred for this test).

 - [[GUIDE](create-cluster.md)] **Follow these steps to create a cluster with kubeadm & install Kepler on it.**
     - Kepler is deployed on one single node, the Control Plane Node, as a Daemonset's Pod.
     - Kepler can then be used to gather energy consumption metrics about resource.

+[ALL WIP] Next steps for Kepler:
+- Use it with a VM, or even better, a Liquid Metal microVM!
+Hopefully coming soon!
+- Use it in an EC2 instance (which is technically a VM).
+This **does not work yet** but it might be possible, if the hypervisor supports it, and with a lot of integration work.
+- Use it in a Kind cluster.
+This is currently in the works over at Kepler.

 ### Test 1: Measure the energy consumption of a CI platform

 Here, the energy consumption of a CI platform will be measured by focusing on job runner itself.